Glossary of European Union concepts, acronyms, and jargon: Élysée Treaty

 The Élysée Treaty also known as the Treaty of Friendship, was concluded by Charles de Gaulle and Konrad Adenauer in 1963, and established a process of reconciliation for ending the rivalry between France and Germany.

 EDF

 The European Development Fund is the main instrument for European Community aid for development cooperation in the African, Caribbean and Pacific countries, as well as the Overseas Countries and Territories (OCT).

 Europe Agreement

 Europe Agreement is the common name of the Accession Agreement that implies prospects for EU membership.

 de Larosière report

-The de Larosière report, issued by a panel led by the former French central banker Jacques de Larosière, calls for an overhaul of Europes financial-regulation system.
+The de Larosière report, issued by a panel led by the former French central banker Jacques de Larosière, calls for an overhaul of Europe's financial-regulation system.
 It proposes the creation of a regional supervisor, the European Systemic Risk Council, which would be led by the president of the European Central Bank and include central bankers from across Europe and some national regulators.
 The report was ordered by the European Commission President Jose Manuel Barroso and was issued in February 2009.